 And last but not the least, he/she must have a slightest discipline on spending.
 Island hopping is for people who are in search for the elusive “something new and something different ” for their life.

 5. When is the best time to do Island Hopping?

 You may do it anytime of the year whenever and wherever, there are no rule as to when will be the best time.
 But a good island hopping traveler must knew when will be the best time to travel, they usually knows the perfect weather, the less crowded and cheap fares around.
 He or she knows how to get in and out of the island with ease, and as much as possible prevent him/her from being stranded for a long time.

-A good traveler knows to how plan well and expect that a plan may not perfect after all.
-The ideal island hoppers are usually those that are mobile, flexible, tough, free wheeling, determined and got a good timing.
+A good traveler knows how to plan well and expect that such plan may not perfect after all-and doesn’t frustrate or curse if things falls differently as expected.
+The ideal island hoppers are usually those that are cool and in control, mobile, flexible, tough, free wheeling, determined and got a good timing.
 And of course just like a tourist, one must have enough money reserve inside the pocket just to make sure.

 Where is the best destination to start on island hopping adventure?W e’ll see about that in the coming months.